Contributing to the journal

 - Contact author’s details including address, email address, URL if appropriate.

-An abstract of no more than 150 words should be included, summarising the content of the paper.
+An abstract of no more than 200 words should be included in the title page, summarising the content of the paper.

 A short acknowledgement of assistance, funding, etc, can also be included.